Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

    A) To impress investors
    B) To test your idea with minimal resources
    C) To make the final version of the product
-   D) To copy a competitor’s product
+   D) To copy a competitor's product
 5. **Which of the following best describes a focus group?**
    A) A one-on-one interview with an investor
    B) A group of random people in a public space